Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 As the population of patients in Michigan grew, the business community serving them also grew.
 Unfortunately, Michigan’s lack of regulations led to years of harm.

 In 2016, lawmakers passed three bills that together overhauled the state’s medical marijuana program.
 While an improvement in many ways, it was not without its controversies, particularly for those businesses that were operating since voters approved MPP’s medical marijuana initiative in 2008.
-For a summary of many of the changes, click here.

-Current marijuana laws in Michigan
+Timeline of marijuana policy reform in Michigan

 Click here to send a message to your state senator.